 Who We Serve

-FRI represents a broad ethnic diversity and wide income disparity; from a neighborhood near White Rock Lake (Forest Hills/Casa Linda areas), to adjoining areas of much less prosperous, middle-income to low-income single family homes and 62 apartment complexes.
+FRI represents a broad ethnic diversity and wide income disparity; from neighborhoods near White Rock Lake (Forest Hills/Casa Linda areas), to adjoining areas of much less prosperous, middle-income to low-income single family homes and 62 apartment complexes.
 According to the 2010 census, among the 73,000 residents served by FRI, 59% are African-American, Hispanic or other ethnicity.
 Resources are focused in areas where most of the multi-family population lives near or below the poverty level.
 Located in Far East Dallas, FRI boundaries include Interstate 30 to the Dallas City Limits at Mesquite to Interstate 635 to Garland Road to White Rock Creek; FRI is contained entirely within Dallas County, Texas.

 What We Do

 From inception, FRI has worked to address crime, urban blight, lack of economic development and poor public school student performance.
 Crime has been successfully reduced through partnerships with local law enforcement agencies and the mobilization of 35 neighborhoods.
 There is renewed investment in the community with the construction of affordable, middle and high income housing, as well as new retail stores.
-FRI has also established solid relationships with four area public schools.
+FRI has also established solid relationships with area public schools.
 School programs to promote family involvement, recruit volunteers, and provide after school programming and academic enrichment opportunities on campuses, such as family field trips, help increase parental involvement in public schools.